-- The regular membership of the Executive Board shall consist of the Officers and a number of At-Large Members to be determined by the Nominating Committee at least two (2) months prior to the election and shall be elected at the same time and in the same manner as the Officers.
+- The regular membership of the Executive Board shall consist of the Officers and a number of at-large members to be determined by the membership at least two (2) months prior to the election.
+All Executive Board members shall be elected at the same time and in the same manner.

 - The chairpersons of standing committees and branches shall be non-voting ex-officio members of the Executive Board.

 - The Executive Board shall meet at least once a month between regular membership meetings

 - Special meetings of the Executive Board may be called by the Chairperson, or shall be called upon petition of any three (3) members of the Executive Board.